countable-web/open-source-corporation/sales/PROPOSALS.md

 1. Ask questions to clarify any scoring criteria so you're 100% clear what they each mean.
 1. Ask questions to help you understand what the evaluators are looking for.
 1. If the project solves a real problem, there should be an existing (partial, bad) solution.
 Ask "How are you currently getting by without this solution?
 What process will we be replacing?".
+1. Get clarity on anything that might disqualify you.

 ### Research